 - "Glaciers are actually growing."

-There are about 160,000 glaciers on Earth, and since scientists can't monitor them all collectively, they study groups of "reference glaciers."
+There are about 160,000 glaciers on Earth, and because scientists can't monitor them all collectively, they study groups of "reference glaciers."
 According to the World Glacier Monitoring Service, the average reference glacier has lost 12 meters (39 feet) of water-equivalent thickness since 1980.
 Some glaciers are stable, and a few are even growing, but many that provide key freshwater supplies are melting at an alarming rate.
-As glaciologist Bruce Molnia told MNN in 2010, warming affects low-elevation glaciers first, since temperatures are cooler in the mountains.
+As glaciologist Bruce Molnia told MNN in 2010, warming affects low-elevation glaciers first, because temperatures are cooler in the mountains.
 "The lower the elevation of origin, the more dire the time period when the glacier will be affected," Molnia said.

 - "The climate has changed before, so we can't be blamed for changing it now."

 Earth's climate has changed lots of times without human help, but does that really mean humans are incapable of changing it?
 As Skeptical Science points out, that's "like arguing that humans can't start bushfires because in the past they've happened naturally."
 When the climate changed eons ago, it was because something made it change — extra sunshine warmed it up, volcanic clouds cooled it down.
 We know carbon dioxide and other greenhouse gases trap heat in the atmosphere, and we're now releasing those gases at a record pace.
-And the main problem is that modern-day climate change is happening faster than in the past, potentially outpacing some species' ability to adapt.
+And the main problem is that modern-day climate change is happening more quickly than in the past, potentially outpacing some species' ability to adapt.

 - "Global warming is good for humans."

 CO2 does boost plant growth, and warmer weather can initially benefit crops in northern regions.
 But this view ignores vast, long-term dangers in favor of scattered, short-term benefits.
-Climate change promotes extreme weather — including longer dry spells like the 2012 U.S. drought, and bigger storms like Superstorm Sandy — that can kill people, destroy property and decimate crops.
+Climate change promotes extreme weather — including longer dry spells like California's droughts, and bigger storms like Superstorm Sandy — that can kill people, destroy property and decimate crops.
 Global warming poses too many threats to list here, but they include: the loss of fisheries and marine ecosystems to ocean acidification; the loss of coastal communities to rising seas and stronger hurricanes; the loss of freshwater due to melting glaciers; and increased conflict due to drought, floods and famine.